-Therefore, blogging influencers have actively chosen to monetise the platforms where the majority of their millennial audience were hanging out (i.e. Instagram).
+Therefore, blogging influencers have actively chosen to monetise the platforms where the majority of their millennial audience are hanging out (i.e. Instagram).

-That said, as a blog advocate, I’m happy to report that blogging WILL be making a comeback in 2020.
+That said, I’m happy to report that blogging WILL be making a comeback in 2020.
 (Victory dance!)

 People Still Love to Read